C00lCr4ft24/NoOldBird/README.md

 # No Old Bird Mod
-Prevents the spawning of Old Birds
+Prevents the spawning of Old Birds in the game Lethal Company